DLinRadiotherapyUMCG/contour-correction-clustering/README.md

     c.
 Repeat the trial process, with 50 trials by default.
 5. Write all trial results to `custom_tuning_results.csv` using semicolon separators.

+The next workflow uses this CSV to select the highest-scoring parameter combination separately for each patient and OAR.
+At present, the optimisation implementation uses HDBSCAN for the trials; support for tuning DBSCAN separately can be added later if needed.

 #### Hyperparameters

 Optuna searches for the optimal parameters for: